 The rivalry is over 100 years old at this point and has swapped coasts, but players on both teams are still aware of the history of animosity between them, with some actively fanning those flames.
 This offseason, the narrative has even turned to the cities themselves, with new Dodgers acquisitions citing living in LA as a motivating factor in signing with the team and a Bay Area native (who, granted, has never played for the Giants) calling San Francisco a "bad city."

 Praise between the two parties is rare, but Giants pitcher Ross Stripling seemed just as amazed by the Dodgers' achievements this offseason as anyone else.
-In an appearance on Foul Territory, Stripling said of LA's new additions, "props to [the Dodgers] for making it happen."
+In an appearance on Foul Territory, Stripling said of LA's new additions, "props to for making it happen."

 Giants pitcher Ross Stripling hypes up Dodgers heading into 2024 season